Awelson/Blog/docs/STEM/twicecolder.md

 !!! note "Interval Scale"

-    In interval scale is similar to an ordinal scale, but with an added notion of distance.
+    An interval scale is similar to an ordinal scale, but with an added notion of distance.
 What this means is that we can "subtract" categories on the scale and obtain a numerical value which represents the degree to which these categories differ.

     For example, the "difference" between 20°C and 30°C is represented by the numerical value 10 while for 20°C and 50°C it is 30.